miku272/cuhp_pg_or_room_finder_server/README.md

 ## Description

-This project is the backend API for a PG (Paying Guest) or Room Finder application, likely targeted for students or individuals around CUHP (Central University of Himachal Pradesh).
+This project is the backend API for a PG (Paying Guest) or Room Finder application, targeted for students or individuals around CUHP (Central University of Himachal Pradesh).
 It provides functionalities for user authentication, property listings, real-time chat, OTP verification, reviews, and saved properties.
 The application is built with Node.js, Express, MongoDB, and uses Socket.IO for real-time communication.

 ## Features